 For most educators seeking a job, the goal is to find the best opportunity quickly, but it can be difficult to implement this plan every day.
-To make the most of your valuable time, learn how to expedite the process so you can stop searching and start working.
+Make the most of your valuable time by expediting the process so you can stop searching and start working.

-Take the time to think about all the ways that you could get hired, and brainstorm all the different avenues of finding a job.
+Take the time to think about how you could get hired and brainstorm all the different avenues of finding a job.
 Include a list of potential target schools to research, recruiters to contact, websites to visit, contacts you could use, job fairs, online job boards, and industry events to attend.

 Honestly, assess your skills and qualifications and only apply to those positions that are right for you.
-Fight the urge to apply for any and all job postings you find.
-Instead, target those that best align with your qualifications, and focus on creating a good balance of quantity and quality of your applications.
+Fight the urge to apply for all job postings you find.
+Instead, target those that best align with your qualifications and focus on creating a good balance of your applications’ quantity and quality.

 Lastly, maintain focus on your job search activities.
-One important job search time management tip is to not get lured into watching TV, social media mindless surfing when you are supposed to be working on your job search.
+One important job search time management tip is not to get lured into watching TV, social media, or mindless surfing while working on your job search.
 Work with purpose and intention, and be conscious of your goal in every activity you do.
 There are a lot of other strategies for teachers to align their priorities.